hyperledger/iroha-2-docs/src/guide/get-started/python.md

 ::: tip

-You can also use the provided `config.json` in the `example` folder if you also call `docker-compose up` from that same folder.
+You can also use the provided `config.json` in the `example` folder if you also call `docker compose up` from that same folder.
 This has to do with the fact that the configuration for the Docker files in Iroha Python is slightly different.